MedhatHassan/MIPS-Processor/components/Readme.md

 <h2>The components of a MIPS processor include:</h2>
 <ul>
   <li>
-    Hazard detection unit: The hazard detection unit is responsible for detecting hazards that may occur during the execution of instructions.
-It examines the current instruction and the previous instruction to determine if there is a hazard.
-Hazards can occur due to data dependencies, control dependencies, or structural dependencies.
+    Hazard detection unit: The hazard detection unit is responsible for detecting hazards <i>(data hazard & structure hazard)</i> that may occur during the execution of instructions.
+It examines the current instruction operation code (OPcode) to determine if there is a hazard.
   </li>

   <li>